Qafoo/review/README.rst

 - PHPLint (private tool)
 - PHPCPD
 - UML
-- Diff (if a path to an old version is provided)
+- Diff (if a path to an old source version is provided)

 Add more analyzers, if required.
 For those extend the ``Analyzer`` base class or take a look at one of the example analyzers -- ``Analyzer\\Phpmd`` might be